 - University of Michigan, Occupational Safety and Environmental Health Department provided sample containers through 2005.

-- Ypsilanti Community Utility Authority is providing analysis of water samples from ADW sites.
+- Ypsilanti Community Utilities Authority previously provided analysis of water samples for Wayne County monitoring.

-It was funded from 2010 through 2011 as part of a TMDL Implementation Planning grant from the United States Environmental Protection Agency, through MDEQ’s Storm Water Program.
+The program was previously funded from 2010 through 2011 as part of a TMDL Implementation Planning grant from the United States Environmental Protection Agency, through EGLE’s Storm Water Program.